 It is tempting to compare pianos to cars, even in the piano business, because the average person knows much more about cars than pianos.
 However, there really aren’t that many similarities, especially where longevity is concerned since pianos can easily achieve a human lifespan of 80-100 years (unlike most cars), and even longer if you rebuild them.
 The most obvious similarity between pianos and cars is that the majority of people who drive cars have only a basic understanding of how their cars function mechanically and have to rely on trained experts for maintenance and fixing things that go wrong.
 The same is true for most piano owners.

 We pianists know less about how our instruments function mechanically than most other instrumentalists.
 Even pipe organists know more about the mechanical functioning of their instrument than pianists, even though a pipe organ’s complexity, size, and power dwarf that of the piano.
 An organist must command anywhere from 2 to 7 manuals (keyboards), a pedalboard (pedal keyboard) with up to 32 pedals, dozens of stops, couplers, and memory pistons, and understand how each of these features contributes to the realization of the music being played.
 Consequently, it takes time to prepare all of the many operational features of a pipe organ before one can begin playing.
 Unlike a piano, one cannot simply walk up to an organ console and start playing instantly.
 Meanwhile, a pianist only needs to know that pressing a key makes a sound come out of the piano, and pressing a pedal changes the sound in some way.
 Mastering these basic skills is the difference between the beginner and the virtuoso, but the basic operation of the piano can be learned in a matter of minutes.
-Since it is not necessary to understand anything mechanical about the piano to be a virtuoso pianist (though it is very helpful), many fine pianists, including some world-class virtuosos, have little understanding of the mechanics of their instrument.
+Since it is not necessary to understand anything mechanical about the piano to be a virtuoso pianist (but it helps!), many fine pianists, including some world-class virtuosos, have little understanding of the mechanics of their instrument.
 This is completely understandable.
 Here’s why: